natanbs/Jenkins-Terraform/README.md

   - Terraform

 The project's terraform file structure includes 3 folders:
-- base: Initialize the project - Declare the profile, region, operators, bucket and dynamodb table.
+- base: Initialise the project - Declare the profile, region, operators, bucket and DynamoDB table.
   Needs to be applied once before creating the envs.
 When changing between the envs, the base init should be performed.
   Uses the modules/backend/main module.
-- main: Created the env - VPC, Security goups, a couple of EC2s (and thier key-pairs)
+- main: Created the env - VPC, Security groups, a couple of EC2s (and their key-pairs)
 - modules: Implement the base initialization.

 Jenkins would create / update or destroy and infrastructure you have created with terraform.
 In this example we used the basic of a couple of EC2s.